mbkoltai/RSV-resurgence-model/README.md

-# Inferring the role of age versus immunity in susceptibility to RSV infection by modelling RSV resurgence
+# Determinants of RSV resurgence after the COVID-19-related non-pharmaceutical interventions

-Code for modelling RSV resurgence after COVID-19-related Nonpharmaceutical Interventions (NPIs) and how it can be used to infer the dependence of susceptibility to RSV infection on age versus immunity acquired by previous infections.
+Code for modelling RSV resurgence after COVID-19-related Non-Pharmaceutical Interventions (NPIs) and how the patterns of resurgence can be used to infer RSV epidemiology parameters.
-To reproduce results in the manuscript go to the file **param_scan_model_checks.R**.
+**Figures in the main text and SI can be reproduced by the script _reproduce_results.R_.**

 ## Files and folders: